cthit/2d-platform-game-it/README.md

 - `behaviours` a list of all the entities behaviours.
 - `listeners` a list of all the entities listeners.
 - `name` the name of the entity.
-- `onFloor` which says wether or not the entity is current on a floor.

 The entity class also has the following methods: